 (John Lennon – Paul McCartney)

-If you are a Beatles fan and are a guitarist, as many are, and happen to have an acoustic guitar with you when with a group of friends, what do you think the likelihood is that someone will ask you to play "Blackbird"?
-I would think the liklihood is pretty damn high!
+If you are a Beatles fan and a guitarist, as many are, and happen to have an acoustic guitar with you when you're with a group of friends, what do you think the likelihood is that someone will ask you to play "Blackbird"?
+I would think the likelihood is pretty darn high!

 What first appeared as a simple but impressive solo acoustic Paul track on the “White Album” has ended up becoming one of the most popular signature pieces of his entire career.
 Apart from “Long Tall Sally,” it was one of the first Beatles songs that McCartney decided to perform live during his 1975/1976 “Wings Over The World” tour.
 Then, from 2002 onward, “Blackbird” has become a fixture in his set lists, the song getting a rousing reception after every performance on every tour he's done since.
-For such a delicate acoustic piece hidden away as the eleventh track on a double-album, a song that never was a charted hit, it's been said to have become one of the top ten most covered songs of all time.
+For such a delicate acoustic piece hidden away as the eleventh track on a double-album, a song that was never a charted hit, it has been said to have become one of the Top Ten most covered songs of all time.
 Not bad, Paul.